Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 – Read my full review of La Valse Hotel, my favorite place to stay in Busan, and my detailed guide to the best areas to stay and hotels in Busan.

-– Order a discounted portable WiFi device for pickup when you arrive in South Korea.
+– Order your SIM card or WiFi device for pickup when you arrive in South Korea.
 Get a discount by signing up here first.

-– Save $$$ by booking your Korea Rail Pass or KTX High Speed Rail ticket from Seoul online.
+– Save $$$ by booking your Korea Rail Pass for travel between Seoul and Busan.

 – Visit another interesting temple and some top Busan sights on this full-day Busan tour.